If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Basin

-1. Prepare Bleach Solution
+1. Mix the Solution

-2. Submerge and Soak
+2. Soak

-3. Remove and Air Dry
+3. Air Dry (No Rinsing)

-With Countertop Sterilizer
+With a Countertop Sterilizer

 Product Image of the Baby Brezza Bottle & Breast Pump Sterilizer Dryer – Electric Steam Sterilizer Machine for Plastic & Glass Bottles, Pump Parts, Pacifiers, Breast Pump Parts – Universal Fit

-Tips For Cleaning Baby Bottles Quickly
+Tips for Cleaning Baby Bottles Quickly

 Bonus Tip